intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 - the differentiation between *strong beats* and *weak beats*
 - the introduction of the *passing tone* dissonance.

 The introduction of harmonic dissonance into second species adds to the variety of the musical texture.
-However, it brings a tension that must be balanced with consonance to promote tonal fusion, and it requires careful attention in order to maintain smoothness in and out of the dissonance.
+However, it brings a tension that must be balanced with consonance to promote a cohesive tonal progression, and it requires careful attention in order to maintain smoothness in and out of the dissonance.

 If we consider first-species counterpart the most "basic" interaction between two melodies, adding this second note against a harmony also provides an opportunity to begin discussing the shapes and patterns that composers use to embellish a simple melody.

 ## Goals for this topic

 Use the following examples of second-species (2:1) counterpoint to develop guidelines for writing in this style.
-Each of the following examples is in the major mode and has the counterpoint above the cantus firmus, but be aware that these two characteristics are not indicative of all counterpoint; we are using a simplified structure as our introduction.
+Each of the following examples is in the major mode and has the counterpoint above the cantus firmus, but again, be aware that these two characteristics are not indicative of all counterpoint; we are using a simplified structure as our introduction.

 **As you develop your rules for second-species counterpoint, look only at the *counterpoint (CP)* line; the *cantus firmus (CF)* was provided, so the counterpoint line was written by following the stylistic rules.**